DNNCommunity/DNNDocs/content/administrators/connectors/configure-connectors-pb-all/index.md

 3. Provide the information required by the service provider.

+    > [!Tip]
-    Tip: Some connectors can be configured further in the Advanced Settings dialog, if available.
+    > Some connectors can be configured further in the Advanced Settings dialog, if available.
 Simply click/tap Connect, then click/tap the gear icon for that connector.